Search Engine Marketing Benefits From Facebook and Google Plus

 March, 2014 | by John Siebenthaler

-Google+ still offers advantages in outward facing search results although Facebook’s much friendlier access now makes their brand pages more visible.
+Google+ continues to offer significant advantages in outward facing search results, although Facebook’s much friendlier access now makes brand pages more visible.

-Then there’s Small Business.
-Google dominates local search if you’re talking about business location, and there is a connection between Google+ and Google My Business pages, especially for Brands.
+Then there’s Small Business, or Google My Business.
+Google dominates local search if you’re talking about business location, and there is a direct connection between Google+ and Google My Business pages, which is particularly good news, especially for Brand pages.
 Google search first displays My Business pages as well as web sites, news, and other related information that can include Google+.

 Searching within Facebook for a business or service only displays Facebook brand pages, an outcome that by design will miss a lot of references.
 The question remains: is there an advantage to supporting both platforms?
 The answer remains, yes.

-When Google launched their + (Plus) project in 2011 it wasn’t immediately clear exactly what the new “product” would deliver.
+When Google launched their + (Plus) project in 2011 it wasn’t immediately clear exactly what the new “product” would deliver in terms of benefit.
 In many ways the confusion continues, but Search Engine Marketing strategy is a major beneficiary of the social channel introduction.

 Google+ is the numerically less popular but graphically superior alternative to Facebook’s walled off city of social citizens.
 That community is populated by a billion or so of the planet’s online activists who get their news from each other and from their interest page likes.
 Google+ ranks second, ahead of Twitter and LinkedIn, but depending on how well built out your overall Google presence is – YouTube springs to mind – the sum could be more than the whole.

 So what we have is a case of dual citizenship.
 It’s hard to ignore Facebook’s easy popularity, but it’s self-defeating to shrug off Google+ simply as an also-ran.